 *Social and Decision Sciences

-The second summer paper is a research project that ideally will help the student work toward the development of a dissertation.
+The second year paper is a research project that ideally will help the student work toward the development of a dissertation.
 The project can involve empirical research and/or theory development.

 The paper should reflect the greater skill and sophistication of a second year student.
 Again, the topic should be a social science project with some clear, identifiable link to OBT.
 Again, the student must identify two readers for the paper.
 The student may ask one of the readers to be a primary reader, if the student so desires.
 At least one of the two readers should be on the OBT faculty.
 The primary reader does not have to be an OBT faculty member.
 The readers have primary responsibility for the supervision of the student's research and the evaluation of outcomes.